MookingSpooker/ROM_AD_Project_321481/README.md

 - Our main idea was to think about how this data could be used for a reccomendation system, so we wanted our machine learning algorithms to give valuable data towards the production of a reccomendation system.
 - We used the algorithms listed above to gain valuable segrigated data based on the catigories we were using.
 We did this to gain the best infromation from the database, for example most active users (best for valuable opinions) and top movies (best for cold starts).

+**Design Choices:**

+- Use of `dfs` storing data frame in a dictionary with the key being the table name and the value being the data frame
+- Reason:
+  - It was the way we wanted to manage and view the data.
+It also helps when using features from the pandas libraries.
+- Use of `DF_MAP`
+- DF_MAP is the lookup table that links each global DataFrame name to its actual entry inside the dfs dictionary.
+It is filled by add_new_df function whenever a new dataframe is registered.
+- Reason:
+  - This allowed us to create/store global variables later on in the code.
+This was important because when we were mergering datasets we wouldn't have to create new hard coded global variables.

+- We created an asortment of helper methods to help clean the code:
+- they consist of:
+  - `add_new_df`
+  - `sync_dataframe`
+  - `search_by_parameter`
+  - `manual_std`
+  - `covert_string_to_date`
+  - `elbow_method`
+  - `compute_silhouette_score`
+  - `inspect_movie_cluster`
+  - `plot_clusters_pca_2d`
+  - `plot_dbscan_pca_2d`

 ## Experimental Design
 Describe any experiments you conducted to demonstrate/validate the target contribution(s) of your project;